 logo

-When you have back pain... should you exercise or not?
+When you have back pain… should you exercise?
+Or not?

-When you have back pain... should you exercise or not?
+When you have back pain… should you exercise?
+Or not?

-Kwon Soon-il Reporter (kstt77@kormedi.com)
+Reporter Kwon Soon-il (kstt77@kormedi.com)

 =============

-Back pain, like other health issues,
+Back pain is like other health issues, but

-They say walking is the best, so
+Just because they say walking is the best,

 Walking while listening to the radio,

-Then it really works well.
+Then it works really well.

 1